 What is Mina?

-Mina is a L1 blockchain based on zero-knowledge proofs (“ZKP”) with smart contracts written in TypeScript.
+Mina is an L1 blockchain based on zero knowledge proofs (ZKP) with smart contracts written in TypeScript.
 It is the first cryptocurrency protocol with a succinct blockchain (22KB).

 Learn more about Mina's unique protocol architecture.